department-of-veterans-affairs/developer-portal-content/README.md

 1. New content is added in a folder structure that matches an expected pattern per each API.
 2. A pull request gets created and reviewed.
+3. Pull requests (and update commits to PRs) pushes proposed changes to dev to allow visual testing.
-3. Upon merge to `main` a GitHub Action will push the content to the Lighthouse Consumer Management Service which will update the content pulled into the developer portal.
+4. Upon merge to `main` a GitHub Action will push the content to the Lighthouse Consumer Management Service which will update the content pulled into the developer portal.